AS SEEN IN:

-I had to escape.
+I just had to escape.
 And the only place I wanted to escape to was the U.S.

 Around this time, I began to learn about the U.S. culture.
 It seemed like a place more open to ideas, and one that encourages creativity, curiosity and innovation.
 It also had the most advanced technology in Physics and Chemistry, which, considering were the only subjects I cared for, appealed to me.
 So, I told my parents I wanted to go to school in the U.S.

 Looking back, this feels insane.
 There I was, barely a teenager, asking my parents to move halfway around the globe.
 After the first year in high school, most kids are going to the movies and playing video games.

 I knew a little English, but not nearly enough to make my move an easy one.
 I had so much paperwork to complete and I had to leave my family, country and the only life I had ever known.

 I came close to changing my mind, many times.
 The fear kept me awake at night.
 I was so nervous, but I also I knew it was a risk I had to take; that if I didn’t, I would regret it for the rest of my life.
 I would picture my mother and focus on how strong she had always been.
 How she took the risk.
 How she refused to let others stand in her way.
 If she was in my shoes, she would find the strength to do this.